When I lost weight, movies were my main inspiration.

 My next choice of weight loss movie is Save The Last Dance.
 Obviously this is a completely different style of flick to Ong Bak.
 One’s about martial arts, the other’s about teenagers dancing.
 But they’re both inspiring.

-Another fantastic movie for weight loss if Without Limits.
+Another fantastic movie for inspiring fitness is Without Limits.
 A movie all about running.
 It’s a bit old.
 But in my opinion, some of the best movies are older ones.

 It’s an oldie but goldie.. .